 So, I made one (you can download it at the end of this post).

 Printable Christmas Wish List

-Apparently she also needs “BROTHERS!!! (preferably 3)” but I’m pretty sure that’s not even possible, because we all know that if I were to actually have another child it would definitely be a girl that I would call Phoebe.
+Apparently she also needs “BROTHERS!!! (preferably 3)” but I’m pretty sure that’s not even possible, because we all know that if I were to actually have another child it would definitely be a girl.

 I am in love with her book list, too.
 I am in love with her, actually.